muratk5n/thirdwave/en/README.md

 ---

-Er no, I dont think RR has the primary responsibility here
+Er no, I dont think RR is the primary culprit here

 CNBC: "Reagan cut higher education funding and student aid, and college costs boomed as a result. "